 Korva Coleman is a newscaster for NPR.

 In this role, she is responsible for writing, producing, and delivering national newscasts airing during NPR's newsmagazines All Things Considered, Morning Edition, and Weekend Edition.
-Occasionally she serves as a substitute host for Talk of the Nation, Weekend All Things Considered, and Weekend Edition.
+Occasionally she serves as a substitute host for Weekend All Things Considered, and Weekend Edition.

 Before joining NPR in 1990, Coleman was a staff reporter and copy editor for the Washington Afro-American newspaper.
 She produced and hosted First Edition, an overnight news program at NPR's member station WAMU-FM in Washington, D.C.